In ‘Magic. A Rough Guide’ all magicians follow a religion.

 Magicians, led by their experience of a transcendental reality, see their faith as a self-transcending spirituality. a faith that serves one purpose, to bring them closer to an experience of the Divine.
 A Destiny beyond their current, human ‘self’ and the limitations of the body-mind, a destiny that offers a direct unity and relationship with The Divine.

-In simple terms, God Is Love and there is, ultimately, only God.
+In simple terms there is only God.

 It should be clearer now why magicians are seen as a threat not only by the government for being able to act outside the law; by corporations for being able to create and transform matter and so bypass the need to buy stuff; but also be seen as threat to the conventional religious institutions, many of whom now exploit and profit from the fears ordinary people have of religions.